 6. Use a review system and be consistent.

 Honestly, without constantly reviewing the verses I have found that all the effort put into memorizing in the first place is wasted.
-I found an incredible, easy review system about 6 months ago through Simply Charlotte Mason and it has worked so well for us.
+I found an incredible, easy review system through Simply Charlotte Mason and it has worked so well for us.
 All you need is an index card holder, dividers, index cards, and a few minutes a day.
 Here is a link to the YouTube video explaining how it’s done.

 7. Include the passages in their schoolwork.